patrickhliu/missile-command/readMe.txt

 1) The math to make missile trajectory animate smoothly comes from: https://github.com/donaldali/odin-js-jquery/tree/master/missile_command

 2) The methods for collision detection between enemy missile and yellow missile base or blue city: http://stackoverflow.com/questions/21089959/detecting-collision-of-rectangle-with-circle-in-html5-canvas

 Needed Improvements:
-	- at end of game, Firefox displays 'out of memory' in console.
+	- At end of game, Firefox displays 'out of memory' in console.
 	  Game is still playable.